wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 ```

 <!-- theme: info -->
-> Valuations can be recalculated when transactions are booked to a portfolio which already has a valuation for the date of the transaction - 1.
+> Valuations will be recalculated when transactions are booked to a portfolio which already has a valuation for the date of the transaction - 1.

 ```mermaid